Student Learning Outcomes (SLOs)

 SLO statements describe the knowledge, skills, abilities and attitudes students learn as a result of taking a class AND what students can DO with what they have learned.
 SLOs focus on the Big Picture to describe the broadest "over-arching" goals for the course.

-Student learning outcomes are not what you are going to do to the student, but rather who, what, know or do as a result of an initiative, course, activity or service.
-Focus on the student, not the activity.
-To be measurable, (identifiable vs. countable), outcomes use action verbs such as demonstrate, articulate, illustrate, conduct, define, apply, compose, integrate, convince, create, plan, compare and summarize.
+The main focus is on the student, not the activity.
+To be measurable, (identifiable vs. countable), outcomes use action verbs.
 Bloom’s Taxonomy is a useful tool for choosing action verbs that accurately describe a desired level of student learning.

 Action Verb List